ramp4/rsschool-cv/cv.md

 ### Summary

 Start a career as a Junior Developer and grow to the next step.
-Year of software development experience as a web developer Javascript/HTML/CSS.
+Year of software development experience as a web developer.
 I have experience of working in graphic editors like Photoshop and Figma.
 I have good analytical skills.
 I'm a fast learner, good team worker.
 I am currently studying at university.
 I recently finished "JavaScript/Front-end" Course The Rolling Scopes School(https://rs.school/js/).

 ### Skills

-Html, Css, Js, Git, Photoshop, Figma, React, Redux, Sass.
+Javascript, React, Redux, TypeScript, Photoshop, Sass, Css, Html

 ### Code Examples